 While there's no set method to guarantee a positive sender reputation, there are some steps you can take to help prevent your mailings from being marked as spam or worse.
 Let's learn about a few of them now.

 One critical step when sending from a new IP address is to slowly introduce mailing traffic to receivers.
 If your list is more than 100 subscribers but less than 10,000, spread out the mailing over the course of a few days.
 If the list is larger than 10,000 recipients, send over the course of a week or more (Thrive Marketing Professional's "distributed" option allows easy control of these functions).

 Once you've established your reputation, continue to send at a regular, consistent volume.
 If there is a spike or dip in volume, this may also act as a spam trigger.
 Remember, receivers like predictable sending patterns.

 The following actions can help establish a good reputation:

-- Authenticate your sending domain(s) through Communications Professional before sending your first mailing (make sure your SPF and DKIM records are in place).
+- Authenticate your sending domain(s) through Thrive Marketing Professional before sending your first mailing (make sure your SPF and DKIM records are in place).